-If a request or a URL exceeds these limits, CloudFront drops the request.
+If a request or a URL exceeds these limits, CloudFront returns HTTP status code 413, Request Header Fields Too Large, to the viewer, and then terminates the TCP connection to the viewer.

 OCSP Stapling

 When a viewer submits an HTTPS request for an object, either CloudFront or the viewer needs to confirm with the certificate authority (CA) that the SSL certificate for the domain has not been revoked.
 OCSP stapling speeds up certificate validation by allowing CloudFront to validate the certificate and to cache the response from the CA, so the client doesn't need to validate the certificate directly with the CA.